 Multiplying reels, by contrast, employ an elaborate network of gears to create two or more revolutions in the spool for every full turn of the handle.

-The third style of reel, automatic retrieval reels, works in an entirely different manner.
-These reels store tension as the line is fed out.
-When it is time to retrieve the line, a trigger releases the safety catch allowing the spool to spin back rapidly; pulling in the line that is out in the water.
+Automatic retrieval reels work in an entirely different manner.
+They store tension as the line is fed out.
+When it is time to retrieve the line, a trigger releases the safety latch allowing the spool to spin back rapidly; pulling in the line that is out in the water.

 However, those targeting species likely to make long runs may want to consider multiplier reels; and those trying to catch fish in very deep water may prefer automatic retrieval systems.